hg-pyun/plate-cli/README.md

 #### Introduce
 Many frameworks have create project CLI.
 However, these projects will not only have a lot of unnecessary features, but also take a long time to understand for using.
-This CLI is intended to make a simple boilerplate.
+This CLI is intended to make a simplest boilerplate.
 It will help you create a variety of boiler plates that include only the features you need.
 Quickly start your project with simple commands.

 ## Install